 There was small radioactive waste storage on the site of research reactor (in operations from 1980-2005) where some parts dismantled from reactor core and internals were stored after reconstruction activities of research reactor in 1980.

 All the waste after characterisation and re-packing were transferred to the radioactive waste repository "Radons" at Baldone.

-&lt;sup>1 "any land-based civil nuclear power plant under its jurisdiction including such storage, handling and treatment facilities for radioactive material as are on the same site and are directly related to the operation of the nuclear power plant.
-Such a plant ceases to be a nuclear installation when all nuclear fuel elements have been removed permanently from the reactor core and have been stored safely in accordance with approved procedure, and a decommissioning programme has been agreed to by the regulatory body "
+1, any land-based civil nuclear power plant under its jurisdiction including such storage, handling and treatment facilities for radioactive material as are on the same site and are directly related to the operation of the nuclear power plant.
+Such a plant ceases to be a nuclear installation when all nuclear fuel elements have been removed permanently from the reactor core and have been stored safely in accordance with approved procedure, and a decommissioning programme has been agreed to by the regulatory body"

-The Cabinet Regulation No.723, adopted 20.09.2011. on the "Procedures for Licensing Activities with Sources of Ionising Radiation".
+2The Cabinet Regulation No.752 "Procedures for Licensing and Registration Activities with Sources of Ionising Radiation" (adopted 22 December 2015)